 - Place potatoes on a wire rack on top of a baking sheet to allow them to dry for 5 to 10 minutes.

-- Fry potatoes in batches in the hot oil for 5 to 6 minutes, then remove them from the oil and place them wire rack to drain.
+- Fry potatoes in batches in the hot oil for 5 to 6 minutes, then remove them from the oil and place them on a wire rack to drain.

 Cooking Tips

-I personally use a fryer when I fry food, but you can prepare these KFC potato wedges in a dutch oven or even a plain old cooking pot.
-I just make sure there is plenty of oil so the potatoes can be fully submerged, and do not fry too many at once.
+I use a fryer when I fry food, but you can prepare these KFC potato wedges in a Dutch oven or even a plain old cooking pot.
+I make sure there is plenty of oil so the potatoes can be fully submerged and do not fry too many at once.

 Best Oil Temperature for Deep Fried Potatoes

-350 degrees is the optimal cooking temperature, so you may want to use a candy thermometer to make sure you have the temperature right.
+350 degrees Fahrenheit is the optimal cooking temperature, so you may want to use a candy thermometer to ensure you have the right temperature.
 Too hot, the oil will smoke, and if not hot enough, the potatoes will soak up the oil.

 Homemade KFC Potato Wedges